SignalK/freeboard-sk/README.md

 ### History Playback

-Freeboard-SK supports the Siganl K `playback` api and can replay recorded time-series data captured on a Signal K server equipped with the `signalk-to-infludb` plugin.
+Freeboard-SK supports the Signal K `playback` api and can replay recorded time-series data captured on a Signal K server equipped with the `signalk-to-infludb` plugin.

 ---